spinnylights/vulkan-notes/vulkan_notes.md

 Pipeline barriers are similar to events in that they provide a mechanism for synchronizing the execution of commands within a queue.
-However, they do not have internal state; they merely create a dependency between commands that come before and after them in the submission order.
+However, they don't have internal state; they merely create a dependency between commands that come before and after them in the submission order.